 The two teams haven't met for a trip to the NBA Finals since 1985 when the Celtics cruised to a gentleman's 4-1 sweep over the 76ers, but could this be the year we see them battle again for a trip to the dance in June?

-As it sits right now, it's expected that Boston and Philadelphia finish anywhere inside the top five in a tightly contested East.
+As it sits right now, it's expected that Boston and Philadelphia finish with the third and sixth seeds respectively in a tightly contested East.